WE SEE FOOD DIFFERENTLY

 Or call us at 704.333.9463 to reserve your table.

 Want to wine & dine with Bonterra at home?
 Quick & convenient Take-Out still available!
 Check out our Online Ordering feature:

 Let Bonterra Help Make your At-Home Date Night Special!

 Reserve your Wine Cellar Wine Dinner for 8 people now!
 Learn more here:

-We are offering a NEW Take-Out options that includes Beer & Wine (by the bottle)!
-Call us at 704.333.9463 or email us at email@example.com.
+We are offering Take-Out options that include Beer & Wine (by the bottle)!
+Call us at 704.333.9463 or email us at firstname.lastname@example.org.
 You can even drive thru at Bonterra to pick up your order; just call us when you arrive and we’ll bring your order right to the car.

-And, did you know that you’ll get a 20% bonus on every gift card purchase over $100?
+And, did you know that you’ll get a 20% bonus on every gift card purchase over $100, thru May 31, 2020?
 Order gift cards online today, or give us a call!

 How about a Double Date at Bonterra?
 Four People dine with a four course menu paired with four wines for only $400.
 Learn more here!